 To give your complexion a finishing touch, sweep on a blush, highlighter, or bronzer—or some combination of all three.
 Continue to layer creams under powders, if you prefer to use both.

 4. Eye shadow

 If you’re partial to using cream or gel formulas, make sure to layer those under pencils and powders, says Towne, giving cream shadow some time to set before applying any other eye-area products.
 When working with a palette, use a neutral hue all over lids first before dabbing your favorite color from lash line to crease.
 Use a darker hue in the crease to make your eyes look brighter and wider, blending thoroughly so that you can’t tell where one shade stops and the other starts.

 Reach for an easy-to-use pencil or chubby stick on the upper lash line, and for an amped-up effect, in the waterlines as well.
 For a more natural-looking finish, dot a dark brown liner in between lashes on your upper lash line—which can help to make your fringe look way fuller without any mascara.

-This desert-island product (for makeup artists and beauty junkies alike) requires just a few coats to help open your entire face—and make your eyes look way bigger and the whites of your eyes look brighter.
+This desert-island product (for makeup artists and beauty lovers alike) requires just a few coats to help open your entire face—and make your eyes look way bigger and brighter.
 Simply wiggle the wand through lashes to avoid clumping from root to tip with a precise hand.
-If you have oily under eyes, you can skip the bottom lashes, which can result in raccoon eyes.
+If you have oily under eyes, you can skip the bottom lashes to avoid winding up with raccoon eyes.

 7. Lip color